nonken/hurricane/README.md

 When you destroy the stack and recreate it, you need to delete an alias used for KMS:
 You need to remove an alias for each stage.
 Look or this in the CDK error message.
 ```
-aws kms delete-alias --alias-name ALIAS --profile YOUR_CREDENTIAL_PROFILE --region AWS_REGION
+aws kms delete-alias --alias-name alias/codepipeline-apiapipipeline110f86f3 --profile baseline --region us-east-1
 ```

 **S3 bucket for static assets already exists:**
 You can manually delete the buckets in the AWS S3 console.

-## TODO
-* [ ] Run own NAT gateway to reduce cost (https://hackernoon.com/dealing-with-an-aws-billing-surprise-beware-the-defaults-d8a95f6635a2)
-* [ ] Move services/stages into their own accounts and define account structure for shared infra like Route53.
+## Using other AWS services as part of the deployment stages.
+Right now, CDK doesn't support automatic provisioning of AWS accounts.
+If you want to use for example DynamoDB for your service, it is recommended to separate instances for staging/production through accounts.
+For this you need to manually create accounts and reference those here.

 ## Useful commands